Covariant constructive gravity: A step-by-step guide towards alternative theories of gravity: Applications

 \section{Applications}

-In the following sections, we are going to employ the construction recipes \ref{Algo1} and \ref{Algo2} to derive three particularly interesting cases of gravitational dynamics, one constituting an exact description and two perturbatively expanded theories.
+After presenting the framework in general, we are now going to employ the construction recipes \ref{Algo1} and \ref{Algo2} to derive three particularly interesting cases of gravitational dynamics, one constituting an exact theory and two perturbatively expanded theories.
 As an in-depth discussion would go beyond the scope of this paper, we are going to present the results only qualitatively.
-Details can be found in (\cite{TobiMaster}, \cite{NilsPHD}).
+Details can be found in \cite{Reinhart_2019,Alex_2020_PhD}.

-\subsection{Metric Cosmology}
+\subsection{Metric cosmology}